I’ve been stateside for over a week but I’m still missing that Copenhagen life …

 I’ll be publishing my recap on Berlin later this week, but first wanted to share some snap shots from our time spent in Copenhagen, along with a day x day breakdown.
 Hope these photos inspire a little bit of wanderlust!

-Scroll to the bottom for a full list of the restaurants, museums and sites we visited.
+Scroll to the bottom for a full list of the restaurants, museums and sights we visited.

 Day 1 // Arrives in København…